MaximSt11/GrTr/README.md

 The baseline strategy uses a dual-EMA trend-following model for entries and RSI-based signals for exits.
 The true edge lies in its advanced trade management logic after a position is opened.
 This logic is fully customizable in the `generate_signals` function to fit your own trading philosophy.

+- **State Reconciliation & Self-Healing (`reconcile_state_with_exchange`)**: The trader acts as an "immune system" by periodically checking its internal state against the actual position data from the exchange.
+If a discrepancy is found (e.g., a "zombie" position), it triggers a "rescue" protocol to take control of the orphaned position and apply the correct risk management.
+This prevents uncontrolled losses from desynchronization.

+- **Real-Time Risk Management via WebSocket (`WebSocketManager`)**: The framework uses a persistent WebSocket connection to receive real-time price ticks.
+This allows the most critical function—checking the stop-loss—to happen almost instantly (in milliseconds) rather than waiting for the next API poll (seconds), significantly reducing slippage on exits.

+- **Resilient API Communication (`api_retry_wrapper`)**: All critical calls to the exchange's API are wrapped in a retry mechanism.
+This makes the system resilient to transient network issues, request timeouts, or temporary exchange unavailability, preventing crashes due to common connection problems.

 ---

 ## Strategy Logic & Trade Management